Rollei Rolleiflex 2.8D (K7D) - Camera

 1 of 1

-120 medium format manual focus TLR made by Rollei manufactured from 1955 to 1956.
+Manual focus 120 TLR released by Rollei in 1955.
 Was sold with either a Carl Zeiss Planar or Schneider Xenotar lens from launch.
 The Planar was more expensive.
-Has a 35mm Rolleikin frame counter.
-Has coupled EVS that can be uncoupled by turning an indent on the aperture wheel.
-The hood is not removable.
+The camera has a coupled EV system that can be disengaged by pressing and turning an indent on the aperture dial.
 Metal body available in black.

 • Minimum focus distance: 1m